|USN||the Wells Brothers' Battleship Index

 |Notes||In some ways, this is a greatly enlarged South Dakota (BB-49) class battleship.
 While the South Dakota design was not finalized until 1918, design work was well under way at this point.||Similar to design #1, but trades off some armor for increased armament.
 (BuOrd considered 13.5" to be the practical limit for armor plate thickness.)||Design 3 was a "fast battleship".
 At the time, the General Board was not particularly interested in fast battleship designs.||Adding 10,000 tons to the displacement allowed the armor of Design #1 to be combined with the main battery of Design #2.||Had these ships actually been built, the guns probably would have been 18"/48 Mk1|

 It is quite reasonable to assume that if Design 3 had been built, the turrets would have been identical to those planned for the South Dakotas.
 This turret was essentially an enlarged version of the twin turret used on the Colorado class battleships.
 The more heavily armored turret for Design 1 would certainly have been very similar.

 The six-gun turrets in designs 2 and 4 seem quite impractical to us.
 In reality, the French and British initially had considerable trouble with their four-gun turrets, and so we can only imagine that these six-gun turrets would have been even more troublesome.
 In any case the six-gun turret was never even reached the design stage.

 An example of the 16"/50 Mk 2 apparently survives as a museum piece at the Naval Surface Warfare Center, (Dahlgren Division) in Dahlgren, Virginia.
+There also seems to be one at the Washington Navy Yard.
 An example of the Army shore battery apparently survives as a museum piece at Aberdeen Proving Ground in Aberdeen, Maryland.